nteract/semiotic/public/assets/markdown/tooltips.md

 />
 ```

-Tooltips are processed along with any other annotation, so you can override them by writing [[custom annotation rules|Using Annotations#htmlannotationrules--function-]] to handle the `frame-hover` or `column-hover` event.
+Tooltips are processed along with any other annotation, so you can override them by writing [custom annotation rules](/guides/annotations#custom-annotation-rules) to handle the `frame-hover` or `column-hover` event.